Mural by Adnate in the CBD of Melbourne

 Mural by Mike Makatron on Gallaghers Place in the CBD of Melbourne

 There are a few murals close to Melbourne Central.
 First, head to Tattersalls Lane.
 There you will find the splendid portrait of a woman with black hair painted by Adnate and Shida, just above the club Section 8.
+There are many more tags and graffitis in this area - you might recognise the style of Lukas Kasper, among other artists.

 Turn right on Lonsdale Street after Tattersalls Lane.
 You can’t miss this beautiful tree by Mike Makatron and Conrad Bijzak, on a large wall above a parking lot.